smasky/SWAT-UQ/README.md

 Here, we provide a simple Quick Start guide.
 In future plans, we will provide detailed documentation and videos.

 Please choose the latest release version of SWAT-UQ.
+**Demo Version has been released:** [SWAT-UQ](https://github.com/smasky/SWAT-UQ/releases/tag/v0.0)

 **Step1:** On the **Get Started** interface, click the **New Project** card to create a project or the **Open Project** card to open an existing one.
 You can also select the **Example** card for reference cases or the **Help** card for assistance.